 Firefighting foam has been widely used by firefighters across the nation for decades, especially by those fighting fires in the U.S. military and airports.
-However, regular exposure to firefighting foams has been found to cause firefighters to develop cancer from the regular exposure to toxic chemicals in the foam.
+However, regular exposure to firefighting foams has been found to cause firefighters to develop cancer from toxic chemicals in the foam.

 Firefighters claim to have developed kidney, pancreatic, and testicular cancer from exposure to firefighting foam.
 If you or a loved one are a firefighter, were regularly exposed to firefighting foam, and later developed cancer or other injuries, you may be entitled to a cash settlement for your suffering.